Human Model Creation With a Rig for Later Work in Blender

 Since I already mentioned earlier about the tools for Motion Capture in Blender.
 Today I want to continue this topic with a story about simple ways to create a human model in Blender.
 However, these methods are useful not only for Motion Capture.
 The final model will be with a rig ready for animation, and even with a set of ready-made animations.

-Before we start to review the simplest and fastest way, I’ll list what other ways to create a human model in Blender for custom development can be.
+Before we start to review the simplest and fastest way, I’ll list other ways to create a human model in Blender for custom development can be.

 Manual human modeling in Blender

-The simplest and most obvious way is to manually model a human.
+The simplest and most obvious way is to model a human manually.
 Unfortunately, this is also the longest way.
 There are enough lessons on such modeling on YouTube, so I am not going to dwell on this method in detail.
 Nevertheless, I would like to point out that you can ease your task by using ready-made models as the basis for modeling.
-At the rigging stage, you can also simplify the task by not creating a skeleton from scratch, but using the wonderful Rigify plugin for these purposes (included in the standard Blender package, including version 2.8).
+At the rigging stage, you can also simplify the job by not creating a skeleton from scratch but using the excellent Rigify plugin for these purposes (included in the standard Blender package, including version 2.8).
 With Rigify, you can create a rig in just one click.
 Again, there are a lot of videos on YouTube about how to attach the created rig to the mesh.
 Usually, the automatic linkage of the scales works quite high quality.
-Though, sometimes it may be necessary to slightly modify it.
+Though, sometimes, it may be necessary to modify it slightly.

 MakeHuman is a free software for creating human models.
-It used to be an add-on to Blender, but today it is an independent program.
+It used to be an add-on to Blender, but it is an independent program today.
 The interface is quite convenient, but it is too far from the usage of the Fuse described below.
 The output model of the human turns out to be quite high-quality.
-It is possible to choose between several options for the mesh topology, as well as between several options of the rig (more simple for game engines and more detailed for advanced animation).
+It is possible to choose between several options for the mesh topology, as well as between several options for the rig (more simple for game engines and more detailed for advanced animation).
 There are also some nice additions, for example - a good library of poses.